minhkhuong2404/total_spend/README.md

 Copy the following code in `totalSpend.js` and paste it into the console.

-To calculate the total spend, you need to login first to the site. you want to calculate the total spend of.
+To calculate the total spend, you need to login first to the site that you want to calculate the total spend of.
+For Lazada site, you need to visit 'My order' in order to calculate this.

 Then, call the following function to calculate the total spend.
   - `shopee()` to calculate the total spend in Shopee site.